Pre-Askum: ይሐ/Yeha (800BC-100BC)

 Yeha Temple Interior Layout.
 Source: Le Grand Temple de Yéha (Tigray, Éthiopie), après la première campagne de fouilles de la Mission françaisem Figure 22.

 The structure features a ground floor and evidence suggesting the existence of a second floor.
-The interior dimensions are 12.6m by 11.3m, comprising a central nave flanked by two sides, each with two aisles separated by square pillars.
+The interior dimensions are 12.6m by 11.3m, comprising a central nave flanked by two sides, each with two aisles separated by square pillars (totalling five aisles).
 An inner drainage system, likely used to channel water runoff outside, is also evident.
 At the rear of the temple, a stepped entrance leads to three rooms7.

 Interior Of Yeha Temple.
 Source